 - Automatic deduction of payments: When you use your debit card, cash is deducted from your checking account and sent to the merchant.
 Just log on to your financial institution’s website or mobile banking app to view your transactions.
 Some institutions display the pending transaction immediately; others will display the transaction once it fully posts to the account.
 (Your “Available Balance” should always show your correct balance, and account for any transactions that haven’t posted yet.)

 - Nationwide/Worldwide acceptance: Debit cards have quickly become one of the most widely used payment across the globe.
 If you plan to travel outside of the U.S., it pays to secure a debit card with a smart chip as well as the standard magnetic stripe.
-Chip cards add another layer of security to cards and requires the embedded microchip to produce a single-use code to validate a transaction, further protecting you from unauthorized use.
+Chip cards add another layer of security to cards and require the embedded microchip to produce a single-use code to validate a transaction, further protecting you from unauthorized use.
 This adds a layer of security that makes the chip card data much harder to steal and clone.
 Merchants across Europe will typically only accept payment from cards equipped with a chip—and regardless of chip or magnetic stripe, may charge a foreign transaction fee.
-[While most have already been converted, all Quorum debit cards will be fully converted by the end of 2018.]

 - Quick and easy cash withdrawal: If you need cash, access an ATM and quickly withdraw the funds you need.
 Just be sure you understand the various fees that may be involved with withdrawing cash from an ATM provider.
 Some checking accounts offer in-network ATMs with no fees, other checking accounts will reimburse you for using an out-of-network ATM.
 Most have some type of fee for withdrawing cash overseas.
 [Quorum offers two checking accounts: the QClassic account, which allows you to access over 90,000 ATMs nationwide; and the QChoice: access to that same network, but non-Quorum ATM fees are reimbursed up to $15/month, as long as you enroll in eStatements and maintain a minimum monthly direct deposit(s) totaling $1,000 or minimum average daily balance of $5,000.
 Click here for more information.]